 Premier aligns itself with only the best like-minded results driven defect experts.
-Your defects team includes specialist engineers, lawyers, defects managers and is spearheaded by Premier’s own in -house Defect Specialist, Sonal Shah.
+Your defects team includes specialist engineers, lawyers, defects managers and is spearheaded by Premier’s in -house Defect Specialists.

-Sonal has successfully worked on some of NSW’s largest defect matters and with her high attention to detail, owners feel safe in the knowledge that their defect issues are being prioritised.
+Premier Strata has successfully worked on some of NSW’s largest defect matters and with our high attention to detail, owners feel safe in the knowledge that their defect issues are being prioritized.

 A building defect is confirmed as an issue if it is a result of defective design, faulty workmanship, substandard materials or non-compliance with the structural performance requirements of the National Construction Code.

 In Australian the law differentiates between two types of defects.
 Anything that does not render a building uninhabitable or dangerous to live in is considered a minor defect.
 This includes things like hairline cracks, stained walls, or loose tiles.